-The Massachusetts code of regulations and Berklee College of Music require that all undergraduate and graduate students enrolled at Berklee’s campus in Boston provide documentation that they have been immunized against the illnesses listed below before attending class.
+The Massachusetts Code of Regulations and Berklee require that all undergraduate and graduate students enrolled in programs at Berklee’s campus in Boston provide documentation that they have been immunized against the illnesses listed below before attending class.

 Massachusetts school immunization requirements are created under the authority of 105 CMR 220.000 Immunization of Students Before Admission to School.
 Download the full regulations here.

 Enrolled students can receive all required immunizations through Tufts Medical Center—contact Tufts Medical Center's dedicated student line at 617-636-6006 to schedule an appointment or request more information.
 The phone line's hours of operation are Monday to Friday from 9:00 a.m. to 5:00 p.m.

 The first dose must be given on or after the first birthday, and the second dose must be given ≥28 days after the first dose; laboratory evidence of immunity is acceptable.

 |Tdap (Tetanus, Diphtheria, and Pertussis)||One dose|

 One dose of tetanus, diphtheria, and pertussis (Tdap) on or after the student's 11th birthday.
 Dtap will not be accepted.
 A booster is recommended every 10 years.

 The first dose must be given on or after the first birthday, and the second dose must be given ≥28 days after the first dose; a reliable history of chickenpox or laboratory evidence of immunity is acceptable.

 Three doses are required; laboratory evidence of immunity is acceptable.
 Two doses of Heplisav-B given on or after 18 years of age are acceptable.